espressif/esp-faq/docs/en/software-framework/wifi.rst

 [Performance] How to test the bit rate of Wi-Fi modules?
 --------------------------------------------------------------------------

-  Please use the codes in example ``example/wifi/iperf`` provided by ESP-IDF SDK.
+  Please use the example `iperf <https://github.com/espressif/esp-idf/tree/v4.4.4/examples/wifi/iperf>`_ in ESP-IDF for testing.

 --------------